code0monkey1/a-b-testing-101/README.md

 `Eg : If we change the size of a `[ Buy Now ]` button , and if the sales went up by 25% , we can conclusively say that increasing the size of the button , in itself , had that effect on the sales`

+> Question : How long should you run an A / B Test ?

+_Answer : Well, that answer depends on 2 factors_
+  + How much traffic do you need to measure it effectively.
+  + What is the minimum change that you want to detect ? .

+ Generally, the more GRANULAR the change you want to detect, the LONGER you need.

+Eg :    If you want to detect a 1% increase in sales , you need to run the experiment over 30 days.
+V.S
+If you want a 5% increase detected , then you just need to run it 1 or 2 days .

 ---
 #### # Experiments as a form of Validation